FreeRADIUS/freeradius-server/doc/upgrade/README.md

-# Upgrading from v3 to v4
+= Upgrading from v3 to v4

 The configuration for v4 is *somewhat* compatible with the v3 configuration.
 It should be possible to reuse most of a v3 reconfiguration with minor tweaks.

-This file describes the differences between v3 and v4.
+NOTE: This file describes the differences between v3 and v4.
 It does not contain a step-by-step process for upgrading the server.

 In general, we have the following changes:

-* most module configuration is very close to v3
+* most module configuration is very close to v3.
-* most of the `unlang` processing is very close to v3
+* most of the `unlang` processing is very close to v3.
-* each `server` section need a `namespace` parameter
+* each `server` section need a `namespace` parameter.
-* Packet processing sections are now `recv Access-Request`, etc.  Not `authorize`, etc.
+* Packet processing sections are now `recv Access-Request`, etc.
+  Not `authorize`, etc.
-* each `listen` section needs to be converted to the v4 format
+* each `listen` section needs to be converted to the v4 format.

 ## Upgrading from older versions